chhotii-alex/prospective-randomizer/README.md

     For each of the smallest-group-size groups, compute the z-score normalized mean.
     For each of the smallest-group-size groups, for each new subject, Compute the product of its normalized mean and the subject's.
-    Add the new subject to the smallest-group-size group for which this product is the least.
+    Add the subject to the smallest-group-size group for which this product is the least.
 ```
 Note that our remaining “if” statement has gone away: even if there isn’t more than one group at the smallest group size,
 we still go through with the z-score normalization and comparing products, as we may be choosing between subjects.